Employment Based Immigrant Visas

 Orlando Employment Visa Attorney

 In order to attain permanent residency through employment, you must go through a multi-step process.
-An Orlando Employment Based Immigrant Visa Attorney from NeJame Law can assist you in evaluating or obtaining this type of visa.
+Our Orlando Employment Based Immigrant Visa Attorney can assist you in evaluating or obtaining this type of visa.

 First, foreign nationals and employers must determine if the foreign national is eligible for lawful permanent residency under one of USCIS' paths to lawful permanent residency.

 Second, most employment categories, but not all, require that the U.S. employer complete a labor certification request (Form ETA 750) for the applicant, and submit it to the Department of Labor's Employment and Training Administration.
 The Department of Labor must either grant or deny the certification request.
 Qualified alien physicians who will practice medicine in an area of the United States, which has been certified as underserved by the U.S. Department of Health and Human Services are among those who are relieved from this requirement.

 Third, USCIS must approve an immigrant visa petition, Form I-140, Petition for Alien Worker, for the person wishing to immigrate to the United States.
 The employer wishing to bring the applicant to the United States to work permanently files this petition.
 However, if a Department of Labor certification is needed the application can only be filed after the certification is granted.
 The employer acts as the sponsor (or petitioner) for the applicant (or beneficiary) who wants to live and work on a permanent basis in the United States.

 Fourth, the State Department must give the applicant an immigrant visa number, even if the applicant is already in the United States.
 When the applicant receives an immigrant visa number, it means that an immigrant visa has been assigned to the applicant.
 You can check the status of a visa number in the Department of State's Visa Bulletin.